Averaging multiple parameters

 \(\hat{\mathbf{u}}^T \mathbf{J}^{ani}_{ij} \hat{\mathbf{u}} = \hat{J}_{ij}^{xx} u_x^2 + \hat{J}_{ij}^{yy} u_y^2 + \hat{J}_{ij}^{zz} u_z^2 + 2\hat{J}_{ij}^{xy} u_x u_y + 2\hat{J}_{ij}^{yz} u_y u_z + 2\hat{J}_{ij}^{zx} u_z u_x,\)

-To account for this, TB2J provides scripts to rotate the structure and merge the results; they are named TB2J_rotate.py and TB2J_merge.py.
+While rotating the spins can be done in the DFT calculation, the feature is sometimes not available for some DFT codes.
+In this case, an alternative is to rotate the structures while keeping the spins fixed.
+To account for this, TB2J provides scripts to rotate the structure named TB2J_rotate.py.
 The TB2J_rotate.py reads the structue file and generates three(six) files containing the rotated structures whenever the system is collinear (non-collinear).
-The –noncollinear parameters is used to specify wheter the system is noncollinear.
+The –noncollinear parameters is used to specify whether the system is noncollinear.
 The output files are named atoms_i (i = 0, …, 5), where atoms_0 contains the unrotated structure.
-A large number of file formats is supported thanks to the ASE library and the output structure files format is provided through the –format parameter.
+A large number of file formats is supported thanks to the ASE library and the output structure files format is provided through the –ftype parameter.
 An example for using the rotate file with a collinear system is:

 TB2J_rotate.py BiFeO3.vasp --ftype vasp